 In April 1977, the Eagles embarked on a tour of Europe to promote Hotel California.
 Playing 17 gigs in 5 countries, this was the band’s first major tour of the continent as headliners.
-I covered the European Tour in an “as-it-happened” series back in April-May of last year, but only the continental dates, so this is my attempt to fill in the gap.
-To read more on the European tour, please visit my new page for the series here.
+This is part one of my four-part series about the tour.

 The Eagles landed in London via the Concorde on April 19th, 1977.1 Their four shows at the Wembley Empire Pool had sold out within days.
 Dan Fogelberg was originally advertised as the opening act for the European dates, but cancelled in the days prior to the tour.
 He was replaced with singer-songwriter Valerie Carter.

 Sometime after their arrival in London, the band appeared on the BBC Radio 1 program, Rock On, hosted by John Tobler.
-At the beginning of the program, Randy gives a rare 6-minute audio interview in which he discusses his career from the Dynamics up to the Eagles.
+The interview took place at the Intercontinental Hotel, where the band was staying.
+At the beginning of the program, Randy gave a rare 6-minute audio interview in which he discusses his career from the Dynamics up to the Eagles.
 His dry wit is readily apparent, yet he is honest and humble.
 This interview is unique in that Randy rarely talked to the press, usually leaving that task to Don Henley and Glenn Frey.2 It’s a shame since Randy provided a unique perspective, especially as someone who had been in the trenches longer.
 Tobler, a noted rock journalist and founder of ZigZag magazine, was clearly familiar with his career (I get the feeling Tobler wanted to ask more questions, but Randy put the kibosh on it by telling him “the rest of it’s down there,” i.e. the rest of the story is on a piece of paper in front of him, so no need to ask him anything else).
 Listen for yourself below.
 To hear the interviews with the rest of the band, please visit my post about the program here.

 April 25th, 1977